Privacy Policy and Informed Consent

 -

-Sessions are conducted in a private and confidential space
+Sessions are conducted from a private and confidential space

 -